oracle/accelerated-data-science/docs/source/user_guide/loading_data/connect_legacy.rst

 Local Storage
 =============

-To open a dataset from a local source, use ``ADSDataset`` and specify the path of the data file:
+To open a dataset from a local source, use ``pandas`` to load the file into a dataframe, convert it to ``ADSDataset`` and specify the path of the data file:

 .. code-block:: python3